Najam Sethi: Asia Cup Returns To Pakistan - UrduPoint

-Najam Sethi, Chair of the PCB Management Committee, has thanked the Asian Cricket Council for accepting his hybrid model for the ACC Asia Cup 2023, which is now scheduled from 31 August to 17 September
+This will be the first time since 2008 that matches of a multi-nation cricket tournament will be staged in Pakistan.

-LAHORE, (APP - UrduPoint / Pakistan Point News - 15th Jun, 2023 ):Najam Sethi, Chair of the PCB Management Committee, has thanked the Asian Cricket Council for accepting his hybrid model for the ACC Asia Cup 2023, which is now scheduled from 31 August to 17 September.
+LAHORE: UrduPoint/UrduPoint / Pakistan Point News- June 17th, 2023) Najam Sethi, Chair of the PCB Management Committee, has thanked the Asian Cricket Council for accepting his hybrid model for the ACC Asia Cup 2023, which is now scheduled from 31 August to 17 September.

 This will be the first time since 2008 that matches of a multi-nation cricket tournament will be staged in Pakistan.
 Fifteen years ago, Pakistan had successfully delivered the six-team ACC Asia Cup 50-over tournament.

-Najam Sethi said here on Thursday : "I am elated that our hybrid version for the ACC Asia Cup 2023 has been accepted.
-This means the PCB will remain as the event host and stage matches in Pakistan with Sri Lanka as the neutral venue, which was required due to the Indian cricket team's inability to travel to Pakistan.
+Najam Sethi: “I am elated that our hybrid version for the ACC Asia Cup 2023 has been accepted.
+This means the PCB will remain as the event host and stage matches in Pakistan with Sri Lanka as the neutral venue, which was required due to the Indian cricket team’s inability to travel to Pakistan.

 “Our passionate fans would have loved to see the India cricket team in action in Pakistan for the first time in 15 years, but we understand the BCCI’s position.
 Like the PCB, the BCCI also requires government approval and clearance before crossing borders.